 CAN I USE A HSA OR FSA FOR THERAPY?

-Yes, you can use a Health Savings Account or Flexible Spending Account for counseling.
-Using a pre-tax Flex or Health Savings Account for therapy is an excellent way to save some money and avoid privacy issues with insurance companies.
+Yes, you can use a Health Savings Account or Flexible Spending Account for therapy and counseling services.
+Using a pre-tax Flexible Spending or Health Savings Account for therapy is an excellent way to save some money and avoid privacy issues with insurance companies.
 Unlike using your health insurance for counseling, this route may not always require you to provide a mental health diagnosis.

 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

 We can receive your payment by way of check, cash, credit, or flexible spending account, or health savings account card.
 We request that you place a FSA, HSA, or credit card on file so we can maximize our therapy session time together and leave the billing and payment process to happen behind the scenes and outside the therapy session.